Gristydesigns/elegance-salon/README.md

 *  The user can book appointments at any time of the day through the website.
 *  They can purchase products anytime of the day, salon can introduce new products.

-###Wireframe Mockups:
+### Wireframe Mockups:
 -   Initially I drew my wireframe on paper.
 I worked out the template I wanted across all the pages.
 Then developed the ideas for the feature section, as a developer I want each section to be clear, informative and to draw viewer further to other parts of the site.
 As a developer I wanted the 'call to action' buttons to be clear and user friendly so that they looked part of the page, subtle yet obvious.
 -   I detailed my ideas and then reflected on these prior to using [balsamiq](NewProject%20elegance%20wireframe.pdf.bmpr) to have a digital version.
 I would use adobe XD next time as I feel this gives a better user experience for clients.
 -   I already had some images as I have developed their ‘google my business’ site; in consideration for other projects.
--   I also knew they were entering a competition so would have further images available yet were unsure when they will be available.
+-   I also knew the salon was entering a stylist competition so would have further images available; yet were unsure when they will be available.

 * [Wireframe1](https://imgbbb.com/image/LTLS6N)